Ride and Stride

 You could take part on a different day.
 Alternatively, you could visit churches in the country you are visiting but make sure that the people sponsoring you know your intentions.

-Yes, on the sponsorship form write 100% CHCT in the box on the sponsor form where you can nominate a church.
+On the sponsorship form write “100% CHCT” in the box on the sponsor form where you can nominate a church.

 Unfortunately, due to the restrictions this year, we will be unable to distribute physical copies all the paperwork.
 It can, however, all be downloaded on this website – If you have any problems downloading the material please contact David Stazicker ([email protected]).

 Riders and Striders may find it more practicable to seek sponsorship “virtually” instead of using paper forms.
 If so, it is important to record whether each sponsor wishes his or her contribution to attract Gift Aid.

 In according with guidance, we will not be producing a register of visitors which is usually signed by all participants.
 We also do not require participants to get their own church visit record signed at each church.
 Photographs can be taken of each church visited if needed.